redis/docs/content/develop/data-types/probabilistic/configuration.md

 weight: 100
 ---
 {{< note >}}
-As of Redis Community Edition 8.0, configuration parameters for the probabilistic data structures are now set in the following ways:
+As of Redis Community Edition (CE) 8.0, configuration parameters for the probabilistic data structures are now set in the following ways:
 * At load time via your `redis.conf` file.
 * At run time (where applicable) using the [`CONFIG SET`]({{< relref "/commands/config-set" >}}) command.

+Also, Redis CE 8.0 persists probabilistic configuration parameters just like any other configuration parameters (e.g., using the [`CONFIG REWRITE`]({{< baseurl >}}/commands/config-rewrite/) command).
 {{< /note >}}